shoekla/Find-Me-Comics/README.md

 #Installation
 Installation is pretty simple.<br/>
-Windows<br/>
-1. Download Python 2.7<br/>
+(Windows Only) 1.
+Download Python 2.7<br/>
 2. Download Zip<br/>
 3. Proceed to Launch Application

 #Launching the App

-Launching the app is just a click away, just click the batch file titled "Find Me Comics"
+Launching the app is just a click away, just click the batch file titled "Find Me Comics"<br/>
+(Mac Only) Open up web browser and type url given to you by the terminal (Ex.
+'Running on http://127.0.0.1:5000/ (Press CTRL+C to quit)')